microsoft/AzureSuperpowers/docs/AzureSuperpowers.md

     ensure that code cannot be pushed directly to the **master** branch.

-4. Set your branch policy to match the settings shown below and save your chances to apply your new policy configuration.
+4. Set your branch policy to match the settings shown below and save your changes to apply your new policy configuration.

     <img src="./media/image30.png" border="1">